Sobolev and isoperimetric inequalities with monomial weights: Weighted Sobolev inequality

 The following remark justifies our assumption $A\geq0$ in the weighted Sobolev inequality \eqref{sobolev}.
 It is related to the monotonicity assumption \eqref{assumption} in Proposition \ref{sobsigmatau}.

 \begin{rem} When $a<0$ or $b<0$ inequality \eqref{sobsigmatau} is not valid without the monotonicity assumption \eqref{assumption}.
 To prove it, we only need to take functions $u$ with support away from the origin, as follows.
 Assume that $a<0$, $a+b>0$ (and thus $b>0$), and that \eqref{sobsigmatau} holds for functions $u$ with support in the ball $B_1(x_0)$, with $x_0=(2,0)$.
-Then, since $\sigma^a$ is bounded by above and by below in this ball, the same inequality holds ---with a larger constant $C$--- with the weight $\sigma^a\tau^b$ replaced by $\tau^b$.
+Then, since $\sigma^a$ is bounded in this ball from above and below by positive constants, the same inequality holds --- with a larger constant $C$ --- with the weight $\sigma^a\tau^b$ replaced by $\tau^b$.
 But, since $a<0$, we have $q':=\frac{2D'}{D'-2}<\frac{2D}{D-2}$, where $D'=b+2$.
-This is a contradiction with the fact that the exponent $q'$ is optimal for the weight $\tau^b$ (which can be seen by a scaling argument).
+This is a contradiction with the fact that the exponent $q'$ is optimal for the weight $\tau^b$ (which can be seen by a scaling argument, i.e., considering the rescaled functions $u_{\lambda}(x)=u(x_0+\lambda(x-x_0))$, with $\lambda\geq1$).
 Of course, when $a$ and $b$ are both nonnegative this argument does not work. \end{rem}

-\begin{rem} To prove our Sobolev inequality, one can think on adapting the classical proof of the Sobolev inequality due to Nirenberg and Gagliardo (see for example \cite{E}).
-However, it does not seem to be possible.
-Instead, with a modification of their proof one obtains the inequality
+\begin{rem} One can think on adapting the classical proof of the Sobolev inequality by Gagliardo and Nirenberg (see for example \cite{E}) to the case of monomial weights.
+As we show next, this leads to inequality

+but not to our Sobolev inequality \eqref{sobolev} with the same weight $x^A$ in both integrals.
 The constant $C$ (which does not appear) on the right hand side equals $1$.
 To prove \eqref{evans}, one shows first that

 This follows by integrating $u_{y_i}$ on $(x_i,+\infty)$ if $x_i>0$ and on $(-\infty,x_i)$ if $x_i<0$, and using $|x_i|\leq|y_i|$ in these halflines.
 Then, \eqref{evans2} yields

 Integrating both sides with respect to the measure $x^{\frac{n-1}{n}A}dx$ we deduce